Actor Conformance to Non-Isolated Protocols

 Class deinitializers are solved in Swift 6.1 SE-0371 Isolated synchronous deinit.
 The rest are problematic and there is no language-level solution yet.

-The vision for Global and static is to opt-in a whole module to assume single-thread mode.
+The vision for Global and static variables is to opt-in a whole module to assume single-thread mode.
 An alternative is to make them @MainActor

 (similar thing), or Sendable